Seetha Raman: Casting

 Telugu actress Priyanka Nalkari initially played Seetha, the female lead role.
 Due to her marriage situations she had to stay abroad, so she quit the series in June 2023, then Sree Nidhi was approached to play the role but the team finalized Tamil film actress Sri Priyanka for the role of Seetha.
 Jay D'Souza, plays the male lead as Ram alongside her.
 Actress Rani initially played the supporting role as Archana, but later Rekha Krishnappa replaced her in that role and Reshma Pasupuleti, who rose to fame through Baakiyalakshmi joined the cast to play the pivotal role as Ram's stepmother.
 Saakshi Siva and Vinodhini play the roles of Seetha's father and mother respectively.

-In end of August, actor Syed Saif was cast as Vishal, who played an negative role.
+In end of August, actor Syed Saif was cast as Vishal, who played a negative role.
 In October, Naresh, a newcomer to the industry, joined the serial.
 In end of 16 April 2024, actor Amruthkalam was cast as Anpu.
 In the same month, actress Deepa Shankar was cast as Sigappi and Sankavi was cast as Sigappi's daughter.